 Table 5: A non-exhaustive list of estimates of blue tit annual adult survival previously published

 The CMR models also reveal an important effect of age, with adults of 2 years or more having a lower survival than 1st year breeders (Table 4).
 This result is in line with previous findings (see Table 5, Blondel et al., 1992) and might reveal actuarial senescence in blue tits.
 In a study of the closely related great tit over half a century in Wytham Woods (UK), survival probabilities were shown to rapidly decrease with age after two years (see Figure 1A in Bouwhuis et al., 2012).
-If age-specific survival follows a similar pattern in blue tits, aggregating survival estimates of all adults of 2 years or more would result in lower average survival for birds of 2 years or more than for one-year old birds.
+If age-specific survival follows a similar pattern in blue tits, aggregating survival estimates of all adults of 2 years or older would result in lower average survival for birds of 2 years or older than for one-year old birds.

 Population density and survival